lanzmoncis/NC-News-FE/README.md

 • Click on an article to view its content, including comments and votes.

+• Delete a comment by clicking delete button from the user.

 ## Prerequisites

 1. Clone this repository using Git.